obzehn/GROMACS_hands-on_intro/README.md

 ```
 salloc --ntasks=1 --cpus-per-task=8 --gpus=1 --partition=private-gervasio-gpu --time=180:00
 ```
 The flags specify what type of resources you need.
 There are [many flags](https://slurm.schedmd.com/salloc.html) available in Slurm to describe your necessities and allocate the correct amount of resources for your job.
-In our case these are
+In this case the flags are
 * **--ntasks=1** sets the number of [tasks](https://simple.wikipedia.org/wiki/Task_(computers))
 * **--cpus-per-task=8** sets the number of [CPUs](https://en.wikipedia.org/wiki/Central_processing_unit) per task
 * **--gpus=1** sets the number of [GPUs](https://en.wikipedia.org/wiki/Graphics_processing_unit)
-* **--partition=private-gervasio-gpu** sets the partition that has to be used, e.g. the name of the domain where to look for resources
+* **--partition=private-gervasio-gpu** sets the partition that has to be used, that is, the name of the domain where to look for resources
 * **--time=180:00** sets the time allocated for the job (three hours)

 Slurm will then queue your request.
 Depending on the queuing situation and on the requested resources, the job should ideally start within a few seconds.
 You will notice that Slurm changes your location from the head node (`login1`) of the cluster to the allocated GPU node, switch that you can also notice by the change in the terminal line header that now reads as